 Of course one option would be to never update your site.
-This is like saying you never want to update your Windows or Anti-Virus software.
-It is simply not worth the risk.
-In best case scenario your site will be hacked and hacker could steal all the data.
-In worst case scenario hacker could turn your site into zombie site controlled by them and use it for all kinds of illegal purposes and increasing your liability.
-So what are the steps needed to update Drupal site?
+This is like saying you never want to update your Windows or Anti-Virus software; it’s simply not worth the risk.
+In a best case scenario your site will be hacked and the hacker could steal all the data.
+In the worst case scenario a hacker could turn your site into a zombie site, controlled by them, and use it for all kinds of illegal purposes, increasing your liability.
+So what are the steps needed to update a Drupal site?

 Ten Basic steps for updating a Drupal Site:

-1. Make a copy of current site in dev area
+1. Make a copy of the current site in the dev area

 2. Apply all updates